kc101010/Research-Improving-Device-Drivers/Research/Writing a USB Mouse Driver/Programming guide for USB device drivers.md

 Specification V1 was first released jan 1996, latest official v1.1 released sep 1998

 USB is strictly hierarchical and is controlled by 1 host.
 Host uses a master/slave protocol to communicate with attached USB devices.
-Every kind of communication is initiated by the host and devices can't establish any direct communication to other devices.
+Every kind of communication is initiated by the host and devices can't establish any direct communication to oAfter building with Rust support and ither devices.

 USB was designed as a compromise of costs and performance.
 The use of a master/slave protocol solves problems like collision avoidance or distributed bus arbitration.